Recreating the Country

 Microbe-rich inoculations have been shown to stimulate the revival of some grassland species.
 Microbe-rich teas can be made from worm-juice, compost or manure.

 After one week, the microbe-rich water in the drum is diluted to the colour of weak tea and sprayed over the grassland plants.
-This is best applied when the soil is moist, on a cool, cloudy or rainy day, in mid-spring or mid-autumn.
-Direct sunlight will kill the microbes in the tea.
+This is best applied when the soil is moist, on a cool, cloudy or rainy day, in mid-spring or mid-autumn as direct sunlight will kill the microbes in the tea.

 The benefits of inoculating with microbe-rich teas is discussed in;